rmgogogo/nano-transformers/doc/gpt-1.md

     - Transfomer
     - Self Regression pretraining
     - Fine-turing with multiple tasks
+    - Byte Pair Encoding
+    - GELU

 ## Codes

 A simple GPT-1 with 2 layers decoder block.
-The default cnfig contains 3M parameters.
+In this gpt-1.py, no BPE, no GELU, just for simplicity.

 ```bash
 python gpt-1.py --plot